-The first scheduled stage coach ran from Chester to London.
-It began in 1657.
-There are other claims to be the first coaching service but they were all around this time and the Chester coach was certainly one of the first, if not the actual first.
+There are other claims to be the first but they were all around this time and the Chester coach was certainly one of the earliest, if not the actual first.

-It ran between London and Chester and was a commercial success.
+The coaches were uncomfortable, the roads impassable at times, and yet it was a commercial success.
 Other coach services quickly followed.

-Both roads and coaches gradually improved during the 1700s and 1800s until, by the middle of the 19th century, the country was networked by dozens of stage and mail coaches running to strict timetables at speeds of between eight and eleven miles an hour, day and night, and connecting all parts of the United Kingdom.
-A network of coaching inns every ten or twelve miles peppered the country to service both the coaches and their passengers.
+During the rest of that century and throughout the next, both roads and coaches gradually improved until, by the middle of the 19th century, the country was networked by dozens of stage and mail coaches running to timetables at speeds of between eight and ten miles an hour, day and night, and connecting all parts of the United Kingdom and beyond.
+By the mid 1800s, a network of coaching inns every ten or twelve miles peppered the country to service both the coaches and their passengers.

-The coaching age came to a swift end when the railways were built.
-As each line opened, the coaches which had served its route lost their passengers and stopped running.
+The coaching age came to an end when the railways were built.
+As each line opened, the coaches which had served its route lost their passengers and eventually stopped running.

-From the first coach in 1657 to the last in around 1848 we have a period of one hundred and ninety-one years which saw the beginning, the growth and perfection, and ultimately the final extinction of the old coaching era.
+From the first coach in 1657 to the last in around 1848, we have a period of one hundred and ninety-one years which saw the beginning, the growth and perfection, and ultimately the final extinction of the Coaching Era.

 The Age of Coaching